brianhie/uncertainty/README.md

 ## Code for "Robust Machine Learning for Biological Discovery and Design"

-This repository contains the analysis source code necessary for reproducing the results in the paper.
+This repository contains the analysis source code used in the paper.

 ### Data